 Groundbreaking was held on November 25, 1957, the cornerstone was laid on June 25, 1958, and the completed temple was the first consecration celebrated by Archbishop Iakovos in November 1959, newly assigned Archbishop of America.
 He was so impressed by what he saw that he asked Fr.
 George for the name of the architect and a copy of the drawings so that he could build a similar structure at our Seminary — Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts.
 This is why the Seminary Chapel is strikingly reminiscent, including the iconography.

 In 1976, our parish added the Greek Cultural Center for expanding fellowship (with its own banquet facility) and introducing an athletic facility that featured a full gymnasium, Olympic-sized pool, exercise & weight rooms, racquetball courts, and lockers rooms equipped with steam, sauna, and whirlpool.
-In 1995, this Center was transformed into the Stamford Athletic Club, one of the premier clubs in Stamford to this day.
-Membership is open to the public, with parish members receiving a substantial discount.
+In 1995, this Center was transformed into the Stamford Athletic Club, one of the premier clubs in Stamford for many years.
+They club closed to the public in 2019.

 Fr.
 George’s ministry spanned more than 53 years, the longest single parish tenure in the history of the Archdiocese.
 Along with the parish leadership, he oversaw the development of Liturgy and worship, choir and church music, Sunday School, Greek School, youth ministry, a Seniors program, clergy fellowship, and ecumenical affairs.
 He was a pioneer in technology, using tapes and videotapes, and televising and recording worship services.
 He has published numerous writings, including his popular Orthodox Saints: Spiritual Profiles for Modern Man, in four volumes; a biography of Archbishop Athenagoras Cavadas, Footsteps in the Sea; a history of the time when the Seminary was located in Connecticut, Pomfret: The Golden Decade; and a biography of Archbishop Iakovos, A Breath of God: Portrait of a Prelate.
 During his leadership, a number of men went to study at Holy Cross Seminary, including the following clergy: Frs.
 James Moulketis, Jose Velez, Stephen Zorzos, and Patric Legato.
 Finally, Fr.
 George not only had the idea for a youth program in Greece for those in America, he oversaw negotiations with the Greek Government, the Church of Greece, and Olympic Airways on behalf of our Archdiocese for the establishment of “Ionian Village” in Bartholomeo, Greece, along with its multi-faceted programs and material subsistence.